3.2.1.2. CloudWatch Logs for Application Debugging

 First Principle: CloudWatch Logs centralizes application-generated logs, providing detailed, timestamped records for effective debugging, troubleshooting, and understanding application behavior in production.

 For developers, application logs are indispensable for debugging issues that occur in production environments.
-Amazon CloudWatch Logs is a fully managed service that centralizes logs from various AWS sources and applications.
+CloudWatch Logs captures and stores log data from Lambda, ECS, and your applications, making it your primary debugging tool for production issues.

 - Centralized Collection: Automatically collects logs from AWS Lambda functions, EC2 instances (via CloudWatch Agent), ECS/EKS containers, API Gateway, and other services.